 “Proper disposal of human waste is important to avoid pollution of water sources, negative implications of someone else finding it, minimizing the possibility of spreading disease and maximize the rate of decomposition.”
 Leave no Trace

-- When urinating, try not to do so on vegetation and you also will need to be at least 200 feet away from any water source, camp area or trails.
+- When urinating, try not to do so on vegetation and be at least 200 feet away from any water source, camp area or trails.

 Before entering a park check out the rules and regulations regarding campfires and stoves.
 Some parks have a zero tolerance policy due to forest fires and overuse.
-Some parks have designated areas for campfires and where campfires are permitted please use the established area.
+Some parks have designated areas for campfires and where campfires are permitted, please use the established area, no exceptions.

-Try to stay on the trail, as alluring as it is to adventure off the beaten path, please beware that you are degrading plants and soil that haven’t had the opportunity to flourish and maybe close to distinction.
-As an example to the importance of this, Joe and I were at the summit of Mt Algonquin in the Adirondacks, when a summit steward came up and gave us information about the rare alpine vegetation.
+Try to stay on the trail, as alluring as it is to adventure off the beaten path, please beware that you are degrading plants and soil that haven’t had the opportunity to flourish and maybe close to extinction.
+As an example to the importance of this, Joe and I were at the summit of Mt Algonquin in the Adirondacks in 2011, when a summit steward came up and gave us information about the rare alpine vegetation.
 Alpine plants are very sensitive to footsteps because of the environment they live in.
 Over a growing season, a plant is able to produce only enough energy to carry out its basic life cycle.
-They cannot compensate for foot damages caused by trampling, and therefore are easily killed by it.
+They cannot compensate for foot damage caused by trampling, and therefore are easily killed.
 When plants die and their roots are lost, soil that took more than ten thousand years to accumulate is easily eroded by wind and water.
 The Summit Steward encourages everyone to respect this and walk on the rocks and to stay to the paths.
-We will do some bush whacking but only in areas that our impact will be minimal.
+We do some bush whacking from time to time but only in areas that our impact will be minimal and snow is abundant.